USS Paul Revere: Vietnam, 1964–1972

 The USS Paul Revere LPA-248 deployed for WESTPAC in early summer of 1972.
 The ship stopped at Eniwetok Atoll where it delivered to the atoll guardians a LCM boat as theirs had been destroyed by a typhoon we spent a full day there.
-Eniwetok was where the US set off our first hydrogen bomb at, and was still highly radioactive at the time.
+Eniwetok was where the US set off our first hydrogen bomb at and was still highly radioactive at the time.
 Not knowing some of the crew fished there, BIG FISH and ate them.
-When not off the Coast of Nam acting as TASK FORCE 76 and the 9th MASRINE AMPHIBIOUS BRIGADE the ship made R&R in Hong Kong, visited Keelung Tiawan, Koshing Tiawan, Subic Bay.
+When not off the Coast of Nam acting as TASK FORCE 76 and the 9th MASRINE AMPHIBIOUS BRIGADE the ship made R&R in Hong Kong, visited Keelung Taiwan, Koshing Taiwan, Subic Bay.
 In Nam operations electronic eves dropping was a constant operation.
 The Ship went into Danang Harbor twice during the cruise and took part in FAKE AMPHIBIUS ASSAULTS to DRAW Noth Vietnamese forces away from Quan Tri City in SEP of 1972.
 During that operation the USS Paul REVER was fired upon by NV forces upon TIGER Island and the ship returned fire and hostile fire ceased.
 Allied response to the North Vietnamese Easter Offensive The Ship tied up at White Beach Okinawa frequently upon breaks from Nam it was also main HQ the 9th Marines.
 The USS Paul Revere LPA-248 returned to San Diego during the month of March 1973 and stopped at Pearl Harbor to refuel along the way.